-The market for High End beer occasions within the United States is highly competitive, due to the increasing number of domestic and international beverage companies with similar pricing and target drinkers, gains in market share achieved by domestic specialty beers and imported beers, the acquisition of craft brewers by larger brewers and the introduction and expansion of hard seltzers.
-Some of the largest of these competitors include AB InBev, Molson Coors, Constellation, Heineken and Mark Anthony Brands as they acquire craft brewers or introduce new domestic specialty brands and hard seltzers to many markets and expand their efforts behind existing brands.
-Imported beers, such as Corona[®], Heineken[®], Modelo Especial[®] and Stella Artois[®], also continue to compete aggressively in the United States beer market.
-The Company anticipates competition among domestic craft brewers will remain strong, as many local craft brewers continue to experience growth and there were many new startups in 2019.
-The Company estimates there are now over 8,000 breweries in operation up from approximately 1,500 breweries in 2009.
-Also, existing breweries are building more capacity, adding additional local tap rooms, expanding geographically and adding more SKUs and styles.
-The continued growth in the sales of craft-brewed domestic beers, imported beers and hard seltzers is expected to increase the competition in the market for High End beer occasions within the United States and, as a result, prices and market share of the Company's products may fluctuate and possibly decline.
+The market for High End beer occasions within the United States is highly competitive, due to the introduction and expansion of hard seltzer brands, increasing number of domestic and international beverage companies with similar pricing and target drinkers, gains in market share achieved by domestic specialty beers and imported beers, the acquisition of craft brewers by larger brewers.
+Some of the largest of these competitors include AB InBev, Molson Coors, Constellation, Heineken and Mark Anthony Brands as they introduce new hard seltzers and expand their efforts behind existing brands and acquire craft brewers.
+Imported beers, such as Corona®, Heineken®, Modelo Especial® and Stella Artois®, also continue to compete aggressively in the United States beer market.
+The Company anticipates competition among domestic craft brewers will remain strong as some existing breweries are building more capacity, expanding geographically and adding more SKUs and styles.
+The continued growth in the sales of hard seltzers, craft-brewed domestic beers and imported beers is expected to increase the competition in the market for High End beer occasions within the United States and, as a result, prices and market share of the Company's products may fluctuate and possibly decline.

 The Company's products compete generally with other alcoholic beverages.
-The Company competes with other beer and beverage companies not only for drinker acceptance and loyalty, but also for shelf, cold box and tap space in retail establishments and for marketing focus by the Company's Distributors and their customers, all of which also distribute and sell other beers and alcoholic beverage products.
-Many of the Company's competitors, including AB InBev, Molson Coors, Heineken and Constellation Brands, have substantially greater financial resources, marketing strength and distribution networks than the Company.
+The Company competes with other beer and beverage companies not only for drinker acceptance and loyalty, but also for shelf, cold box and tap space in retail establishments and for marketing focus by the Company's Distributors and their customers, all of which also distribute and sell other hard seltzers, beers and other alcoholic beverage products.
+Many of the Company's competitors, including AB InBev, Molson Coors, Constellation, Heineken and Mark Anthony Brands, have substantially greater financial resources, marketing strength and distribution networks than the Company.
 Moreover, the introduction of new products by competitors that compete directly with the Company's products or that diminish the importance of the Company's products to retailers or Distributors may have a material adverse effect on the Company's business and financial results.

 Further, the beer industry has seen continued consolidation among brewers in order to take advantage of cost savings opportunities for supplies, distribution and operations.
 Illustrative of this consolidation is AB InBev's \$107 billion purchase of SAB Miller and the related sale by SAB Miller to Molson Coors of its 58% share of the MillerCoors joint venture with Molson Coors, as well as Heineken's acquisition of Lagunitas Brewing Company for approximately \$1 billion.
-Also, in the last few years, both AB InBev and Molson Coors have purchased multiple regional craft breweries with the intention to expand the capacity and distribution of these breweries.
+Also, in the last several years, both AB InBev and Molson Coors have introduced numerous new hard seltzers and purchased multiple regional craft breweries with the intention to expand the capacity and distribution of these breweries.
 Due to the increased leverage that these combined operations will have in distribution and sales and marketing expenses, the costs to the Company of competing could increase.
 The potential also exists for these large competitors to increase their influence with their Distributors, making it difficult for smaller brewers to maintain their market presence or enter new markets.
 The continuing consolidation could also reduce the contract brewing capacity that is available to the Company.
 These potential increases in the number and availability of competing brands, the costs to compete, reductions in contract brewing capacity and decreases in distribution support and opportunities may have a material adverse effect on the Company's business and financial results.